Strongly coupled $\mathcal{N}=4$ super Yang-Mills plasma on the Coulomb branch II: Transport coefficients and hard probe parameters: Conclusion

 \section{Conclusion}

 We have studied the transport coefficients of the non-extremal rotating black 3-brane dual to strongly coupled $\mathcal{N}=4$ cSYM plasma, such as bulk viscosity to entropy density ratio $\frac{\zeta}{s}$ (\ref{zeta}), and conductivity $\sigma$ (\ref{fsigma})(\ref{rsigma}), see Fig.~\ref{fzeta} and Fig.~\ref{figsigma}, respectively.
 We have found that the bulk viscosity of the large black hole has a maxima around $T_{c}$, and its conductivity $\sigma$ asymptotes to its conformal value starting from below it.
-For the small black hole (which is dual to $\mathcal{N}=4$ cSYM plasma in its hadronizing phase), the bulk viscosity increases with temperature while the conductivity decreases.

-We have also computed the transport coefficients of the hard probes of the $\mathcal{N}=4$ cSYM plasma.
-We have shown that the drag force $F_{drag}$, momentum diffusion coefficient $\kappa$, and jet quenching parameter $\hat{q}$ increase with temperature for the large black hole but decrease with temperature for the small black hole ($\mathcal{N}=4$ cSYM plasma in its hadronizing phase), see Fig.~\ref{fdrag}, Fig.~\ref{fkappa} and Fig.~\ref{fqhat}.
+We have also computed the hard probe parameters of $\mathcal{N}=4$ cSYM plasma.
+We have shown that the drag force $F_{drag}$, momentum diffusion coefficient $\kappa$, and jet quenching parameter $\hat{q}$ increase with temperature for the large black hole, see Fig.~\ref{fdrag}, Fig.~\ref{fkappa} and Fig.~\ref{fqhat}.

-We would also like to point out that a recent hydrodynamic simulation \cite{Das:2015ana} indicates that a drag force that decreases with temperature near $T_{c}$ could explain the so called 'heavy quark puzzle', which is consistent with our finding that the drag force decreases with temperature when the plasma is in its hadronizing phase.